Preclinical WebsiteClinical Website

 TH stain density for AAV-Tau compared to AAV-null (control) injections; mean ± SEM, t-test, **** p<0.0001.

 This loss of dopaminergic innervation corresponds well with unilateral motor deficits in these mice, including a highly significant increase in use of the ipsilateral paw during the Cylinder Test, decreased latency to fall in the Rotarod Test, increased swings to the contralateral side in the Tail Suspension Swing Test (TSST), and increased Hindlimb Clasping.
+Additionally, early sensorimotor asymmetries were detected using the SNAP score, highlighting its utility as a sensitive measure for tracking disease progression.

-Cylinder Test, Rotarod Test, Tail Swing Suspension Test (TSST), and Hindlimb Clasping data for AAV-Tau compared to AAV-null (control) injections; mean ± SEM, t-test, **** p<0.0001.
+Tail Swing Suspension Test (TSST) data for AAV-Tau compared to AAV-null (control) injections; mean ± SEM, t-test, **** p<0.0001.

 Loss of Dopaminergic Terminals in the Ipsilateral Caudate-Putamen